barricklab/seabreeze/documentation/docs/usage.md

 This command also generates other files.
 Please see the [output](output.md) page.

 >Tip: The 4th and 5th columns of the `<assembly>_clean.syri.out` file have the reference/query sequences for indels.
 For large deletions, these field can have thousands of bases.
-To view this tsv file in the terminal without these columns, try running
+To view this tsv file in the terminal without these columns, try running this command.
+Note that older versions of the UNIX `cut` command may not support the `--complement` option, and you may need to either update `cut` or use other UNIX commands to hide the 4th and 5th columns.

 ```
 cat <assembly>_clean.syri.out | cut --complement -f 4-5